SSWConsulting/SSW.People.Profiles/Wilson-Bo/Wilson-Bo.md

 quote:  "TFS + .NET"
 ---

-**Background**:
+** Background**:

-Wilson Bo is a Senior Software Architect at SSW Beijing Office.
+Wilson is a Senior Software Architect at SSW Beijing Office.

 He has been working with TFS consultant 4 years, with many years as a senior software developer.
 Specializes in Team Foundation Server, Scrum Training, Reporting Service and Microsoft Work Flow.

 <strong class="ms-rteThemeForeColor-9-0">Work:**

- Wilson Bo has implemented many companies, help client build TFS environment and provide the appropriate solution to help client realize application lifecycle management.
+ Wilson has implemented many companies, helped clients build TFS environment and provide the appropriate solution to help clients realize application lifecycle managemen t.
 Some of his major clients include:

 **ABI **(ABInbev) - Help client build TFS environment, provide TFS solution and training.